akpw/akpw/_posts/2016-08-16-BinaryTreesPlayground-Part-I.md

 }
 extension TreeNodeEnumTraversal: TraversableBinaryTree {
     public var traversalStrategy: TraversalStrategy.Type? {
+        get {
             if case let .node(value: _, left: _, right: _, traversal: traversal) = self {
                 return traversal.self
             }
             return nil
         }
+        set(newValue) {
+            if case let .node(value, left, right, _) = self {
+                self = TreeNodeEnumTraversal(value, left: left, right: right, traversal: newValue) }
         }
+    }
+}
-extension TreeNodeEnumTraversal {
+extension TreeNodeEnumTraversal: BinarySearchTree {
     public func insert(_ element: Element, traversalStrategy: TraversalStrategy.Type? = nil) -> TreeNodeEnumTraversal {
         switch self {
         case .empty:
             return TreeNodeEnumTraversal(element, left: .empty, right: .empty, traversal: traversalStrategy) case let .node(value, left, right, traversal):
             if element < value {
-                return TreeNodeEnumTraversal(element, left: left.insert(value), right: right, traversal: traversal) } else {
+                return TreeNodeEnumTraversal(value, left: left.insert(element), right: right, traversal: traversal) } else {
-                return TreeNodeEnumTraversal(element, left: left, right: right.insert(value), traversal: traversal) }
+                return TreeNodeEnumTraversal(value, left: left, right: right.insert(element), traversal: traversal) }
         }
     }
 }
 {% endhighlight %}

-The playground contains more examples of concrete tree implementations, such as enabling initializing the tree from sequences, building trees with minimal height, etc.
+[The playground](https://github.com/akpw/VisualBinaryTrees) contains more examples of concrete tree implementations, such as enabling initializing the tree from sequences, building trees with minimal height, etc.

 **Conclusion**

-In this part, we defined a binary tree with pluggable traversals and came to the following requirements:
+In this part, we defined a binary tree with pluggable traversals that can be visualised both in in Swift playground and the Xcode debugger.

-> Visualize any tree that conforms to the  [base protocol](#base-tree-protocol) above.
-If that tree is [traversable](#traversable-tree), also visualize its current traversal
+At that point, you should be fully up-to-date on how to use [the playground](https://github.com/akpw/VisualBinaryTrees) with your own tree implementations.

 The [next part]({% post_url 2016-08-15-BinaryTreesPlayground-Part-II %}) will proceed with building the tree drawing infrastructure, with pluggable algorithms for building multiple types tree layouts.